vaibhavjswl/Converse-NOW/README.md

 We have created the model using Tensorflow and Deep learning techniques.
 We have used Firebase for login and authentication , Tensorflow lite to integrate our model into the android app .
+The Model was Trained on ASL dataset and Coloured image dataset.